ADAS data challenges go far beyond capacity. Qumulo’s modern file system addresses these challenges with scale-out NAS and a hybrid cloud approach.

 - Qumulo storage can be spun up in the cloud in minutes.
 This makes it perfectly suited to run temporary workloads, like the training for machine learning or SIL simulations

-- Data can be tiered from Qumulo (locally or in the cloud) to S3 buckets
+- Data can be tiered from Qumulo clusters (on-premises or in the cloud) to S3 buckets

 - The Media Asset Management catalog system can access Qumulo via rich APIs for management, and automation of even data access.

 - The management of a Qumulo instance is similar on-premises and in the cloud.
-This lowers administration costs compared to scenarios where different solutions are deployed on-premises or in the cloud.
+This lowers administration costs compared to scenarios where different enterprise data storage solutions are deployed on-premises or in the cloud.

 - Qumulo file systems grow on demand, whether you add a physical node on-premises or another compute instance in the cloud.
 In both cases, capacity and performance scale up linearly.

-- Enterprise storage features are similar in the cloud and on-premises
+- Enterprise data storage features are similar in the cloud and on-premises

 - Applications don’t need to be rewritten when they run in the cloud because Qumulo provides the same multi-protocol access in both environments.